tfolkersen/LPGL/README.md

 ## Goals
 #### Simplicity
 LPGL is easy to use, and doesn't require the usual boilerplate code characteristic of writing OpenGL applications.
-Get started immediately by drawing shapes to the screen using simple functions
+Get started immediately by drawing shapes to the screen using simple functions!
 #### Generality
 LPGL is free of artificial limitations imposed by many fantasy consoles, such as fixed size palettes with fixed colors, fixed resolutions, or limits on the size of a user's application; no need to minify your code!
 Draw either with RGBA colors, or with palette indices, or a mix of both.
 The ability to draw to either stencil buffers or color buffers makes it simple to implement lighting, layers, and other visual effects.
 You can make a modern game, or a retro style game
 #### Extendibility